Luca-Skyline/fantasy-game-2024/art/2D/2d_art_planning.md

 # 2D Art

 ## Connor to-do list:
-- Button
-  - Roughly rectangular
-  - 3 colors or "tones" for off, hover, and press
-- Toggle switch
 - In-game UI including:
-  - Enemy health bar and boss health bar (can be VERY simple)
   - More to come... (possibly including like an option tree to switch between breath attacks or something idk)